gecko0307/dagon/doc/Conf Files.md

 * `hideConsole` - `0` or `1`, show or hide the console window.
 It is convenient to leave it when debugging the game and hide it for end users.
 Default is `0`
 * `locale` - locale that should be loaded.
 This option overrides automatically selected locale based on system language and region.
 For example, `locale: "en_US";` means that application will try load `locales/en_US.lang` file and will ignore system language
 * `glDebugOutput` - `0` or `1`, force disable or enable OpenGL debug output.
 Default is `1` in debug builds, `0` in release builds.
 This option is ignored if `logLevel` is higher than `"debug"`
 * `enableShaderCache` - `0` or `1`, cache compiled shader binaries to files for reuse instead of compiling shaders on each run.
 Disabled by default.
-This is an experimental feature, use with care.
+This is an experimental feature, use with care
+* `sdlPath` - path to SDL2 shared library.
+If empty string specified, default path is used
+* `sdlPath.windows` - path to SDL2 shared library under Windows, overrides `sdlPath`.
+If empty string specified, default path is used
+* `sdlPath.linux` - path to SDL2 shared library under Linux, overrides `sdlPath`.
+If empty string specified, default path is used
+* `sdlImagePath` - path to SDL2_Image shared library.
+If empty string specified, default path is used
+* `sdlImagePath.windows` - path to SDL2_Image shared library under Windows, overrides `sdlImagePath`.
+If empty string specified, default path is used
+* `sdlImagePath.linux` - path to SDL2_Image shared library under Linux, overrides `sdlImagePath`.
+If empty string specified, default path is used

 ### Renderer settings